bladewolf55/DeepShadow/Readme.md

 etc.
 ```

-It's both tedious and error-prone to fabricate values like that when excellent test data is *right there in the database*!
+It's both tedious and error-prone to fabricate values like that when excellent test data *right there in the database*!
 And, you already have code in the service to return that data.
 You just want to generate code to recreate the data in memory.

 ## Enter DeepShadow